dansteingart/without_the_hot_air/pages_md/SEwtHA_30.md

 Let’s be realistic.
 Just like Britain, *Europe can’t live on its own renewables*.
 So if the aim is to get off fossil fuels, Europe needs nuclear power, or solar power in other people’s deserts (as discussed on p179), or both.

 <img src="figure243.png" width="221" height="254" />
-<span class="figurenumber">Figure 30.2.</span> A solar water heater providing hot water for a family in Michigan.
-The system’s pump is powered by the small photovoltaic panel on the left.
+<div class='caption'><span class="figurenumber">Figure 30.2.</span> A solar water heater providing hot water for a family in Michigan.
+The system’s pump is powered by the small photovoltaic panel on the left.</div>

 ## Redoing the calculations for North America